Ada-Developers-Academy/daily-curriculum/capstone/capstone.md

 ### Goals
 + Use your product plan to lead the functionality development of their application
 + Use [Pivotal Tracker](http://pivotaltracker.com) as a project management service
-+ Host the application using a VPS such as Linode.com (no Heroku)
++ Host the application using a VPS such as Amazon EC2 (no Heroku)
 + Configure DNS with custom domain
 + Create a stylized, responsive design for all devices (phone, tablet, display)
 + At least 10 items of dummy-data for each concept